Deeplite/neutrino/docs/engine.rst

 ^^^^^^^^^^^^

     Select which mode you want to use the engine based on your key optimization criteria.
-The engine currently supports ``compression`` or ``latency`` mode: compression focuses purely on the bytes the model will occupy in terms of disk size. latency produces a model that will execute faster.
+The engine currently supports ``compression`` or ``latency`` mode: compression maximizes reduction of the bytes the model will occupy in terms of disk size. latency maximizes reduction of the model execution time.
+Keep in mind compression mode may also improve latency and vice versa.

     .. note::
         The default behavior is **compression**.